-The cut will be a fixed percentage of the Housing Benefit eligible rent.
-The Government has said that this will be set at 14% for one extra bedroom and 25% for two or more extra bedrooms.
+The cut is a fixed percentage of the Housing Benefit eligible rent.
+The reduction is 14% for one extra bedroom and 25% for two or more extra bedrooms.

 The Government’s impact assessment shows that those affected will lose an average of £14 a week.
 Housing association tenants are expected to lose £16 a week on average.